-- ✓ Exploration and development of Helium and Oil & Gas properties in the U.S. Southwest. - ✓ High-grade Helium project in Arizona and excellent permitted Helium, Oil & Gas Project in Oklahoma. - ✓ Proven, successful management team that knows how to find, develop, package and vend projects. - ✓ World Class technical team with decades of experience in exploration and development of Helium, Hydrocarbons and other minerals. - ✓ Excellent access to capital markets. - ✓ Tight share structure and no long-term debt. - ✓ Now trading on TSX Venture Exchange under ticker symbol "DME.V".
-Also trades on the U.S. OTC as "DMEHF" and on Frankfurt as "QM01".
+- ✓ Exploration and development of Helium and Rare Earth Gas properties in the U.S. Southwest. - √ High-grade tier 1, Helium project in Arizona - ✓ Proven, successful management team that knows how to find, develop, package and vend projects. - ✓ World Class technical team with decades of experience in exploration and development of Helium, Hydrocarbons and other minerals. - ✓ Excellent access to capital markets. - ✓ Tight share structure and no long-term debt. - ✓ Now trading on TSX Venture Exchange under ticker symbol "DME.V".
+Also trades on the U.S. OTCQB as "DMEHF" and Frankfurt as "QM01".
 The Company has more value in place than ever before. - ✓ Corporate philosophy that respects the environment, the community and education